redFrik/udk13-Remote_control/udk150423/README.md

 to control these sockets from your computer you also need a sender and receiver module. again there are different versions (some with very long range). i have these cheap modules and they work well with arduino: <http://www.exp-tech.de/shields-module/wireless/funk/315mhz-rf-link-kit>

-these modules are also easier to use if you download and install the rc-switch library (v.2.52) for arduino <https://code.google.com/p/rc-switch/>
+to use these modules i'd recommend to download and install the rc-switch library (v.2.52) for arduino <https://code.google.com/p/rc-switch/>

 connect a receiver module like this...